-- The Calico personality is also thought to be quirky.
-They are said to have a sassy but loving personality.
+- The Calico personality is thought to be quirky and sassy, but loving.

-- Some Calico cats have even been credited with intelligent acts of bravery, like saving their human and animal families or their entire litter of kittens from a burning building.
+- Some Calico cats have been credited with acts of bravery, like saving their human family or an entire litter of kittens from a burning building.

 - Ultimately, the Calico personality will be determined by a variety of factors including breed, experience, and environment.